-URLs being basic to SEO, they are an important factor for page ranks.
+URLs being basic to SEO, are an important factor for page ranks.
 URL optimization appears simple but is not really so.
 You will learn how to make seo friendly URLs from this piece of blog.

 Begin with a TLD that increases trust, which means a .com domain and not .pro.
 TLD does not directly affect rankings.